-This park has plenty to boast about such as being equal to the size of 35 Tokyo Domes, having 9 pools (including waterslides) as well as visitors being able to go between the water park and the regular park freely!
+This park has plenty to boast about such as being 1.4 times the size of Tokyo Dome, having 9 pools (including waterslides), as well as visitors being able to go back and forth between the water park and the regular park freely!
 The 9 pools include a wave pool, giant waterfall, and a kids pool.

 Looking for enormous slides at death-defying heights?
 Dekasla, a portmanteau of sorts, connecting the Japanese word “dekai” (huge) with the katakana English word “suraido” (slide).
 While this slide is a key feature not to be missed, Tokyo Summerland has plenty of other water adventures, so be sure to check them out!

 If you plan to hit the pool in a big group, or if you are traveling with your kids, then look no further!
 Yomiuri Land Pool WAI offers a place just for kids – the Anpanman pool!
 And after the kids are done playing, the adults can enjoy themselves at various places such as the wave pool or even the epic waterslide!